Free Again (Robert Pete Williams album)

-Free Again is an album by blues musician Robert Pete Williams recorded in 1960 and released on the Bluesville label in July the following year.
+Free Again is an album by the blues musician Robert Pete Williams recorded in 1960 and released on the Bluesville label in July the following year.

 Reception

 AllMusic stated: "Despite the constant, restless movement of Williams' guitar lines, these recordings have a stillness to them, as if the reverberation of his blunt, heavy attack might be the only sound for miles around.
 Intimately recorded by Oster himself, these ten solo guitar and vocal performances represent some of the finest of Williams' career and some of the best the blues has to offer".